aldebaran/qibuild/doc/source/man/qibuild.rst

 clean [PROJECT]
   Remove the build directories from the project source tree

+find [BINARY]
+  Search for artefact in worktree build directories

+run [PROGRAM]
+  Search for binary in worktree build directories and run it.

 .. note::

   if ``CMAKE_INSTALL_PREFIX`` is set at ``configure``, it will be necessary to